The Real Estate Investment Structure Taxation Review: Netherlands

 The Netherlands does not have real estate investment trusts but has introduced the FBI regime, which is similar.
 FBIs are subject to corporate income tax in the Netherlands at a rate of zero per cent.
 Profit distributions by an entity with FBI status are, in principle, subject to dividend withholding tax at a rate of 15 per cent.

-The FBI does not require listing on a stock exchange.
+An FBI does not require listing on a stock exchange.
 However, whether an FBI is regulated affects the shareholder restrictions.
 More lenient conditions apply to regulated FBIs.

 ii Requirements to access the regime